3. Significant accounting policies

 Treatment of Exchange differences

-Exchange differences arising on settlement / restatement of foreign currency monetary assets and liabilities of the Bank are recognised as income or expense in the Profit and Loss Account.
+Exchange differences arising on settlement/ restatement of foreign currency monetary assets and liabilities of the Bank are recognised as income or expense in the Profit and Loss Account.

-3.9.
+3.8.
 Revenue Recognition

-Interest Income on loans, advances and investments (including deposits with banks and other institutions) are recognised on accrual basis.
+Interest Income on loans, advances and investments (including deposits with Banks and other institutions) are recognised on accrual basis.
+Income on Non-performing Assets is recognized upon realisation as per RBI norms.

 Fee and Commission income are recognised as income when due, except in cases where the Bank is uncertain of its ultimate collection.